YellowJacketLinux/GCC-Bootstrap/README.md

 Step Two: Build Ada and D enabled GCC 14.2.0 in LFS 12.2
 --------------------------------------------------------

-Theoretically this step could be skipped but I would rather be safe.
+Theoretically this step could be skipped and I could have built the system GCC without this step but I would rather be safe.

-Using the `/opt/gcc-preboostrap` build of GCC 14.2.0, I will rebuild it in LFS 12.2 with the same configure options except using an install target of `/opt/gcc-bootstrap`.
+Using the `/opt/gcc-preboostrap` build of GCC 14.2.0 as the compiler, I did an identical build within LFS 12.2 but using `/opt/gcc-bootstrap` as the install prefix.
+This was done with the script [`build-bootstrap.sh`](build-bootstrap.sh) (in this git) within my LFS 12.2 system.

-In this case, I will not to attempt to compile the `hello.adb` program after the build because the test suite will have tested that it works in the LFS 12.2 host it is built in.
+In this case, since I was building the compiler that would then build the system compiler, I did run the test suite after it finished (and it takes a long time).

-Once built and installed, the `/opt/gcc-prebootstrap` directory can be deleted.
+There were a few unexpected errors but when building GCC there *always* are.
+The tests that had unexpected errors are shown below:

+                    === libphobos Summary ===

+    # of expected passes            412
+    # of unexpected failures        3

+    ...

+                    === libphobos Summary ===

+    # of expected passes            389
+    # of unexpected failures        1

+    ...

+                    === gcc Summary ===

+    # of expected passes            88026
+    # of unexpected failures        2
+    # of expected failures          776
+    # of unsupported tests          1611

+    ...

+                    === g++ Summary ===

+    # of expected passes            15870
+    # of unexpected failures        2
+    # of expected failures          32
+    # of unsupported tests          209

+Summaries from the log file *without* unexpected failures are not shown.
+I was very happy with the test results.

+Once built and installed, I did make a tarball of `/opt/gcc-bootstrap` just in case I screw the system up and need to re-install LFS 12.2, I can then use that tarball to go straight to Step Three.

-The `/etc/ld.so.conf.d/gcc-prebootstrap.conf` file gets renamed to `/etc/ld.so.conf.d/gcc-bootstrap.conf` and the path inside changed to `/opt/gcc-preboostrap/lib` re-running `ldconfig` to update the library linker.
+The `/opt/gcc-prebootstrap` directory was then deleted and the `/etc/ld.so.conf.d/gcc-prebootstrap.conf` file was renamed to `/etc/ld.so.conf.d/gcc-bootstrap.conf` with the path in it updated to point to `/opt/gcc-preboostrap/lib`, of course re-running `ldconfig` afterwards.

+The system is now ready to build the Ada and D capable GCC as the system GCC with an install prefix of `/usr`.

 Step Three: Build Ada and D enabled GCC 14.2.0 with `/usr` prefix
 -----------------------------------------------------------------

-Using the `/opt/gcc-bootstrap` build of GCC 14.2.0, it will be built once again except using `/usr` as the install prefix, *replacing* the GCC 14.2.0 built during the build of LFS 12.2.
+This will be done tonight when I have a large block of time for which I do not need use my PC for other things, using the script [`CH08.27-gcc-modified.sh`](CH08.27-gcc-modified.sh) (in this git) within my LFS 12.2 system.

-This build will use the same build options as the LFS Chapter 8 build of GCC except with the following:
+The build will use the same build options as the LFS Chapter 8 build of GCC except with the following configure options removed:

+    --enable-languages=c,c++ \
+    --disable-bootstrap      \

+and the following configure options added:

     --enable-libada \
     --enable-linker-build-id \